Malang: Railway

 The Malang Station, located in the centre of Malang, is the main railway station of the city and serves 832,181 passengers with the number reaching 5 thousand people per day on the mudik of 2017.
 The station is the largest railway station in Malang and connects Malang with other major cities in Indonesia such as Surabaya, Bandung, and Jakarta.
 It is near Malang City Hall and some other governmental and primary public services.
 The station is frequently called as the Malang Kotabaru Station to distinguish it from Malang Kotalama Station which is located in Sukun, South Malang.
 There is also a small train station, Blimbing located in Blimbing, North Malang which is strategically located near five and four-star hotels and the city's business and commercial district.

 To ease commuters from Yogyakarta to Malang vice versa, on 20 May 2012 Malioboro Express (Moleks) has been operated.

 Previously, there was a tram system in Malang, but now it is defunct.

 Air

 Malang is served by 2 airports in the region.
 Abdul Rachman Saleh Airport is located closer to the city center.
-This airport connects the city to domestic cities to Jakarta and Denpasar.
+This airport connects the city to domestic cities including Jakarta and Denpasar.
 The other airport is Juanda International Airport in Sidoarjo Regency which is located 96 km from the city center and serves both International and Domestic flights.
 Both airports can be accessed by bus, taxis and travel cabs.